openhive-network/metamask-snap/README.md

 pnpm test
 ```

-## Usage
+## Running

 1. Install MetaMask Flask
+2. Run `pnpm start`
-2. Connect to the Snap
+3. Connect to the Snap, either:
+    - See the [demo site](https://auth.openhive.network/) and use our official Snap distribution
+    - [Host your own version](https://gitlab.syncad.com/hive/wallet-dapp.git) of the dApp and use `local:http://localhost:8080`
+4. Install Snap using dApp
-3. Approve the requested permissions
+5. Approve the requested permissions
-4. Use the Snap to sign Hive transactions
+6. Use the Snap to sign Hive transactions, encrypt/decrypt buffers and retrieve your underlying public keys

-See the [demo site](https://auth.openhive.network/) for example usage or [host your own version](https://gitlab.syncad.com/hive/wallet-dapp.git).
+> [!TIP]
+> Here is a quick showcase of how to install and use this Snap with the official dApp: [https://www.youtube.com/watch?v=zKT1GXO6G-0](https://www.youtube.com/watch?v=zKT1GXO6G-0)

 ## Contributing